-Eiffel - For secured software
+Eiffel - For safe software

 programmers.

 Use the language when security is essential.
+It is often used by hospitals.

 Sites and tools